 By Elizabeth Cutright

-Author’s Bio: Elizabeth Cutright is a previous editor of Water Efficiency, Distributed Energy, and All One Water.
+Author’s Bio: Elizabeth Cutright is a previous editor of Water Efficiency and Distributed Energy magazines, and All One Water.